 Should you bring any hiking gear for Soldiers Pass?
 Yes I do recommend it:

 Most of the trail hike is easy to walk on but to get to the caves themselves, you will need to scramble and climb a bit.
 Additionally, don’t forget that you are in the desert and thus you will want to have a lot of water (hydration pack or something that carries a lot of water).
 Here’s what I use:

-More questions on exploring the Soldier’s Pass caves:
+More questions on exploring the Soldiers Pass hike: